cssigniter/audioigniter/readme.txt

 AudioIgniter lets you create music playlists and embed them in your WordPress posts, pages or custom post types and serve your audio content in style!

 == Description ==
-Looking for a music player?
+Looking for an MP3 music player?
 AudioIgniter lets you create music playlists and embed them in your WordPress posts, pages or custom post types.
 By using the standard WordPress media upload functionality, you can create new audio playlists in minutes.
 Oh, you can use AudioIgniter to stream your radio show too!

 https://www.youtube.com/watch?v=AmRDYlVW_3M

 Check out [the demo](https://www.cssigniter.com/preview/audioigniter/) now!

-Selling digital music?
-You can combine AudioIgniter with WooCommerce to easily sell individual tracks, learn how [here](https://www.cssigniter.com/sell-individual-tracks-using-audioigniter-with-woocommerce/).
+** Selling digital music? **

+You can combine [AudioIgniter with WooCommerce to easily sell individual tracks] (https://www.cssigniter.com/sell-individual-tracks-using-audioigniter-with-woocommerce/).

 **Features:**

+* Supports audio and radio streaming
 * Unlimited playlists
 * Unlimited tracks
+* 100% Compatible with Elementor
+* 100% Compatible with Visual Composer
+* 100% Compatible with Gutenberg Block Editor
 * Responsive layout
 * Embed through shortcode
 * Flexible settings per playlist